 This article is divided into three parts.
 The first section recounts the tale of Odin’s theft of the mead of poetry (Old Norse Óðrœrir, “Stirrer of Inspiration”).
 The second and third sections explore what this tale shows us about the pre-Christian worldview of the Norse and other Germanic peoples, and compares these aspects of their worldview with the dominant worldview of modern society.

 The Mead of Poetry

 At the conclusion of the Aesir-Vanir War, the Aesir and Vanir gods and goddesses sealed their truce by spitting into a great vat.
-From their spittle they formed a man whom they named Kvasir (“Fermented Juice”).
+From their spittle they formed a being whom they named Kvasir (“Fermented Berry Juice”).
 Kvasir was the wisest human that had ever lived; none were able to present him with a question for which he didn’t have a satisfying answer.
 He became famous and traveled throughout the world giving counsel.